hrofiq/learn-laravel/README.md

 ## Install and run

-For install instruction please visit https://laravel.com/docs/5.6
+For installation instructions, you can visit https://laravel.com/docs/5.6

 Create database "learn_laravel" and run: